["plan"]

 Bulldog Gin is a perfect fit for the Green Dragon cocktail thanks to its bold yet balanced flavor profile.
 With notes of juniper, citrus, and warm spice, it complements the fresh mint and caraway-forward liqueurs beautifully.
 Its smooth, versatile character allows the vibrant herbal and citrus elements of the drink to shine, creating a harmonious blend in every sip.

-A bold, zesty cocktail with a fiery kick, the Firecracker shakes rum, watermelon, citrus, and cayenne together for a serve that lives up to its name.
+A bold, zesty cocktail with a fiery kick, this global cocktail recipe shakes rum, watermelon, citrus, and cayenne together for a serve that lives up to its name.

 Ingredients